 Personally, I don’t believe that teaching is a natural talent of mine.
 But I do care.
 I sort of like those little monkeys that come to my classes five days a week, and I want to give them something from their time with me.
 It is common to compare teaching to gardening.
 Now that I teach, I appreciate a bit more just how appropriate that analogy is.

-Jonathan Ogden is a twenty-five year old American, hailing from Portland, OR.
-He graduated from the Portland State University in Spring of 2012.
-He is currently applying to law school and taking advantage of a year between college and post-graduate studies to teach abroad.
+Jonathan Ogden hails from Portland, OR.
+He graduated from Portland State University in the Spring of 2012.
+He is currently applying to law school and taking advantage of a year between college and post-graduate studies to teach English in China.
 His mother tells me that he is quite handsome.

 Request a free brochure or call 773-634-9900 to speak with an expert advisor about all aspects of TEFL certification and teaching English abroad or online, including the hiring process, salaries, visas, TEFL class options, job placement assistance and more.